TrentBest/FSM_API_Unity/Assets/TheSingularityWorkshop/FSM_API/Documentation/UserGuide/02_Getting_Started_Unity.md

     }
 }
 ```
     ⚠️ You can create or remove processing groups at any point during runtime.
-Just don’t forget to call CreateProcessingGroup(...) before ticking it.
+Just don’t forget to call CreateProcessingGroup(...) before assigning an FSM to it.

 ✅ Optional: FSMHandle Group Override